malept/pyoath-toolkit/README.rst

 3. Make sure ``liboath`` from `oath-toolkit is installed
    <http://nongnu.org/oath-toolkit/download.html>`_.
-4. If you're using CPython, it's recommended that a C compiler, Python development headers/libraries, and ``liboath`` development headers/libraries are available.
+4. If you're using CPython, it's recommended that a C compiler, Python development headers/libraries, ``liboath`` development headers/libraries, and Cython_ are available.
 5. Run the following:

    .. code-block:: shell-session